- Stylish rooms with flat-screen TVs and iPod docks

 A lot of guests at the small, relaxed hotel are business travelers who wanted something more affordable than the Fontainebleau.

-Located directly on the beach, the Eden Roc is smaller, cheaper, and decidedly more relaxed than the flashy Fontainebleau resort next door, despite its recent $200 million renovation (then again, the Fontainebleau got a $1 billion facelift).
+Located directly on the beach, the Eden Roc is smaller, cheaper, and decidedly more relaxed than the flashy Fontainebleau resort next door.

 With 28 meeting rooms and 46,000 square feet of meeting space, the hotel sees a lot of business travelers.
 In addition to the on-site conventioneers, the hotel also attracts budget-conscious guests doing business at the Fontainebleau.

 There's plenty of space for relaxing off-the-clock.
 There are three infinity pools, including one that overlooks the ocean.
-While the pools and the Cabana Beach Bar and Grill right by the boardwalk enjoy a fair amount of traffic, the hotel's interior is pretty deserted.
-During my stay, just a handful of guests were drinking at the lobby bar or eating at the restaurants.
-Both the bar and restaurants are perfectly nice, but prettier and pricier pursuits like the Bleau Bar around the corner at the Fontainebleau draw most of the crowds.
+While the pools enjoy a fair amount of traffic, the hotel's interior is pretty deserted.
+During my stay, just a handful of guests were drinking at the lobby bar or eating at the upscale sushi restaurant Nobu.

-The quiet and predominantly residential Miami Beach has always played the grown-up to South Beach's youthful mischief. and the trendy nightclub are at the famous (but very pricey) Fontainebleau next door.
+The quiet and predominantly residential Miami Beach has always played the grown-up to South Beach's youthful mischief.
+The trendy Liv nightclub is at the famous (but very pricey) Fontainebleau next door.
 But otherwise, there's little besides resorts and condos in the area.
 For everything from cheap eats to posh nightclubs, plan to spend $20 on a 15-minute taxi into SoBe.

 Generally, the shorefront in Miami Beach is less densely populated than the coastline in South Beach.
 It also lacks the flat, hard-ground component that more than doubles the width of the beach down there.